Fej\'er* monotonicity in optimization algorithms: Fejér* monotonicity in optimization algorithms

 \begin{definition}[Fejér* monotonicity] Let $M\subset \HH$ {be a nonempty set} and consider a sequence $(x^k)_{k\in \NN} \subset \HH$.
 We say that $(x^k)_{k\in \NN}$ is \emph{Fejér* monotone with respect to $M$} if for any point $x \in M$, there exists $N(x)\in\NN$ such that, for all $k\ge N(x)$,

 \end{definition}

-We address now the role of Fejér and Fejér$^*$ monotonicity in connection with fixed-point and feasibility problems.
-Consider an operator $T:\RR^n\to\RR^n$.
-We remind that $T$ is a contraction if there exists $\tau\in (0,1)$ such that
+Note that Fejér monotonicity implies Fejér* monotonicity, but the converse is not true in general.
+We address now the role of Fejér and Fejér* monotonicity in connection with fixed-point and feasibility problems.
+Consider an operator $T:\HH\to\HH$.
+We remind that $T$ is a \emph{contraction} if there exists $\tau\in (0,1)$ such that